magento/merchdocs/src/stores/security-google-recaptcha.md

   - _reCAPTCHA v3 Invisible_ — Uses an algorithm to rate user interactions and determines the liklihood that the user is human based on a score.

-   - _reCAPTCHA v2 Invisible_ — (**recommended**) Performs background verification without user interaction.
+   - _reCAPTCHA v2 Invisible_ — Performs background verification without user interaction.
 Users and customers are automatically verified, but might be required to select specific images to complete a challenge.

    - _reCAPTCHA v2 ("I am not a robot")_ — Validates requests with the _"I'm not a robot"_ checkbox.